AbhijithAJ/IOTSocket/README.md

 ## ABOUT

 IOT Socket Server handle multiple clients (with unique deviceID and its key) simultaneously for bidirectional communication.
-It is similar to websocket.
+It is similar to WebSocket.
 Here we can handle each client individually from there device id.

 IOT devices like Raspberry can also use this module as client with IOTSocketClient module.